Guide to Southwest partners

 When it comes to choosing a Southwest card, you’ve got options.
 The co-branded Southwest cards (some of which we’ve ranked as the top airline credit cards) include:

-- Southwest Rapid Rewards® Plus Credit Card – Earn up to 80,000 bonus points.
-Earn 50,000 points after you spend $2,000 on purchases in the first three months.
-Earn an additional 30,000 points after you spend $10,000 on purchases in the first nine months of account opening.
+- Southwest Rapid Rewards® Plus Credit Card – Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

-- Southwest Rapid Rewards® Premier Credit Card – Earn up to 80,000 bonus points.
-Earn 50,000 points after you spend $2,000 on purchases in the first three months.
-Earn an additional 30,000 points after you spend $10,000 on purchases in the first nine months of account opening.
+- Southwest Rapid Rewards® Premier Credit Card – Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

-- Southwest Rapid Rewards® Priority Credit Card – Earn up to 80,000 bonus points.
-Earn 50,000 points after you spend $2,000 on purchases in the first three months.
-Earn an additional 30,000 points after you spend $10,000 on purchases in the first nine months of account opening.
+- Southwest Rapid Rewards® Priority Credit Card – Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

-- Southwest Rapid Rewards® Performance Business Credit Card – Earn up to 100,000 points: Earn 70,000 points after you spend $5,000 on purchases in the first three months.
-Plus, earn an additional 30,000 points after you spend $25,000 on purchases in the first six months of account opening.
+- Southwest® Rapid Rewards® Performance Business Credit Card – Earn 80,000 Southwest points after you spend $5,000 on purchases in the first three months of account opening.

 And even better, any points you earn with these offers will count toward the coveted Companion Pass.